HalcyonGray/Photo-Album-Project/README.txt

 -To delete photos and tags select "Commands" in the top left corner -A drop down will be displayed
 -Select the "Edit Database Mode" option
--This will display all pictures with their repsective tags in the database -To delete a picture, type the tag the pictured is labeled with into the textbox -Then go to "Commands", and select "Delete tag"
+-This will display all pictures with their repsective tags in the database, with all know tags listed to the right Delete Photos
+-To delete a picture, select the check box next to them -Then go to "Commands," and select "Delete Photo" -This will delete selected photos
+Delete Tags
--This will delete all photos in the database labeled with that tag and it will also delete the tag itself *If you want to delete all photos from the database, go to "Commands", and select "Delete Photos"
+-To delete tags, type the tag you want to delete in the text box -Then go to "Commands," and select "Detete Tag"

 USER LOGIN